Crohn's disease: Radiologic tests

+Pediatrics considerations

+Imaging in pediatric Crohn's disease requires careful consideration to minimize radiation exposure while ensuring accurate diagnosis and monitoring.
+Magnetic Resonance Enterography (MRE) is favored over Computed Tomography Enterography (CTE) due to its lack of ionizing radiation and superior soft tissue contrast.
+MRE effectively assesses bowel wall thickening, inflammation, and complications such as strictures or fistulas.
+However, it demands longer scan times and patient cooperation, which can be challenging for younger children.

+Ultrasound (US), particularly contrast-enhanced ultrasound, serves as a valuable, radiation-free alternative for evaluating bowel wall thickness, vascularity, and inflammatory changes.
+It is especially useful for initial assessments and ongoing disease monitoring, though its effectiveness can be operator-dependent.

+In urgent situations where rapid imaging is necessary to evaluate severe disease complications, such as bowel perforation or abscess formation, CTE may be utilized despite its associated radiation exposure.

+Regular imaging follow-ups should be guided by clinical symptoms and biomarkers to minimize unnecessary scans.
+Emerging imaging techniques continue to improve the safety and efficacy of pediatric Crohn's disease evaluation.

 Blood tests

 A complete blood count may reveal anemia, which commonly is caused by blood loss leading to iron deficiency or by vitamin B_{12} deficiency, usually caused by ileal disease impairing vitamin B_{12} absorption.
 Rarely autoimmune hemolysis may occur.
 Ferritin levels help assess if iron deficiency is contributing to the anemia.
 Erythrocyte sedimentation rate (ESR) and C-reactive protein help assess the degree of inflammation, which is important as ferritin can also be raised in inflammation.
-Serum iron, total iron binding capacity and transferrin saturation may be more easily interpreted in inflammation.
-Anemia of chronic disease results in a normocytic anemia.

-Other causes of anemia include medication used in treatment of inflammatory bowel disease, like azathioprine, which can lead to cytopenia, and sulfasalazine, which can also result in folate deficiency.
+Other causes of anemia include medication used in the treatment of inflammatory bowel disease, like azathioprine, which can lead to cytopenia, and sulfasalazine, which can also result in folate deficiency.
 Testing for Saccharomyces cerevisiae antibodies (ASCA) and antineutrophil cytoplasmic antibodies (ANCA) has been evaluated to identify inflammatory diseases of the intestine and to differentiate Crohn's disease from ulcerative colitis.
 Furthermore, increasing amounts and levels of serological antibodies such as ASCA, antilaminaribioside [Glc(β1,3)Glb(β); ALCA], antichitobioside [GlcNAc(β1,4)GlcNAc(β); ACCA], antimannobioside [Man(α1,3)Man(α)AMCA], antiLaminarin [(Glc(β1,3))3n(Glc(β1,6))n; anti-L] and antichitin [GlcNAc(β1,4)n; anti-C] associate with disease behavior and surgery, and may aid in the prognosis of Crohn's disease.

 Low serum levels of vitamin D are associated with Crohn's disease.
 Further studies are required to determine the significance of this association.